codescene-oss/codescene-vscode/README.md

 - Functions with too many arguments
 - Functions that are too long

-You will find detailed information under each
+You can find more detailed information for each Code Health issue by drilling down in the editor.

-You can also look at our main CodeScene [docs](https://codescene.io/docs/guides/technical/code-health.html) on code health for more info.
+You may also look at our main CodeScene [docs](https://codescene.io/docs/guides/technical/code-health.html) on code health for more info.

 ## Example screenshots